-The Small Roman Theatre before renovation
+The Small Roman Theatre before reconstruction

 • Arena Image 1